zluo16/angular-project-setup-lab-immersive-alum/README.md

 ## Instructions

-Go to the [Angular website](https://angularjs.org/) and download the latest version.

 Setup your directory structure.
 From the root directory, the structure should be as follows (you can find the index.html in this repo) -

 - js/